9 Historic Towns In Delaware That Will Transport You To The Past

 In the words of our state slogan, “it’s good being first.”
-As the first state, Delaware is is overflowing with rich history in all three of its counties.
-Whether you’re a history buff looking to learn more about our state’s role in in the Civil War or someone who appreciates the character that accompanies older communities, you’ll love visiting these nine historic towns in Delaware as soon as you get the chance:
+As the first state, Delaware is is overflowing with a rich history in all three of its counties.
+Whether you’re a history buff looking to learn more about our state’s role in the Civil War, or someone who appreciates the character that accompanies older communities, you’ll love visiting these nine historic towns in Delaware as soon as you get the chance:

 You won’t need a time machine to feel like you’ve been transported to the past.
 What are your favorite historic towns in Delaware?
 Tell us about them in the comments!